Hugh Rathbone

 He was a grain merchant, becoming a partner of the Liverpool firm of Ross T. Smyth and Co. in 1889, until his retirement in 1924.
 He served as a member of the Royal Commission on Wheat Supplies during the First World War, involved in the purchase and distribution of large supplies of grain for the use of Great Britain and the Allies.
 He represented the Liverpool Corn Trade Association on the Mersey Docks and Harbour Board, 1905–1933.

 He was closely involved with the University of Liverpool.
-On the founding of the University in 1903 he became its first treasurer, was President of the Council from 1918–1924, and in 1920 was elected Pro-Chancellor.
-He made many gifts to the University, including parts of the family Liverpool estate, Greenbank, to provide student accommodation.
+On the founding of the university in 1903 he became its first treasurer, was president of the council from 1918 to 1924, and in 1920 was elected pro-chancellor.
+He made many gifts to the university, including parts of the family Liverpool estate, Greenbank, to provide student accommodation.

-As an active Liberal, he elected as Member of Parliament (MP) for Liverpool Wavertree at the 1923 general election, but was heavily defeated at the 1924 election.
+As an active Liberal, he elected as member of parliament (MP) for Liverpool Wavertree at the 1923 general election, but was heavily defeated at the 1924 election.
 He stood again in 1929 general election, increasing his vote but repeating the third place which he had achieved in 1924.
 He and his wife Emily founded the Liberal Party Garmoyle Institute in Smithdown Road, Liverpool.

+He was president of Manchester College, Oxford (now named Harris Manchester College) from 1925 to 1928.

 He died on 19 January 1940, aged 77.